 Julie is married and has two children.
 She is a member of the St. Cloud Rotary and is in her 2nd year as the Vocational Director.

-Julie currently serves on the Membership Committee for Anna Maries Alliance, and will be Chair in January 2017.
+Julie currently serves on the Membership Committee for Anna Maries Alliance.

 Lisa L. Marvin is the CEO and Partner of Essence Property Management, Inc. She is a licensed Real Estate Broker, Certified Fair Housing Specialist, COM 42 and COS, the 2015 chair for the board of Minnesota Multi-Housing Association, chair of Central Minnesota Multi-Housing Association Chapter, a Qualified Neutral Mediator in Minnesota under Rule T114, a board member for the St. Stephen Planning Commission and Anna Marie’s Alliance, a hearing officer for local HRA, and the Housing Chair for Create CommUNITY.